 Cadastro único is an instrument that identifies and characterizes low-income families.
 Since 2003, it is the main tool used by Brazilian State for the selection and inclusion of families in federal programs [118].

+World bank definition: poverty headcount rate at $1.90 a day (2011 PPP)

 Space heating is not considered in this work.
 In Brazil, ownership of indoor heating are concentrated only in the South region and São Paulo State [119].
 Here we work only with parameters that are relevant at the national level.